• Train

 Recall or True Positive Rate

 Recall encapsulates what the percentage of positive instances out of the total real positive instances is.
-In this case, the “positive instances” are the model-generated values, while the “total real positive instances” are verified by test data.
+In this case, the “positive instances” are the model-generated values.
+The “total real positive instances” are verified by test data.
 Because of this, the denominator will be the number of real positive instances present in the dataset (false negatives, true positives).
-Instead of using the total number of positives generated by the model like for the machine learning precision (above), we take the number of positives known according to verified data.
-This equation lets us know how many extra positives the model declared when it was supposed to be negative.

 How to calculate the Recall of a machine learning classification models.